 4. What challenges do you foresee in the future during your implementation of the idea?
 How do you plan to overcome them?

 The major challenge will be in running advocacy for my vision.
 I will also have to the council and convince our targeted customers, and their families.

 We will also need to lobby the government bodies and persuade other stakeholders like the hotel association, chamber of commerce, federation of the journalist and education department.

 5. How are planning to raise funds to carry out your activities?
 Who is your target customer?

 We will take the support of the local Government to fund and run skill-based training.
-Our target customers will mainly include the visually-challenged and hearing-impaired audience.
-Our other customers will include government and other local organizations working for the benefit of people with disability.
+Our target customers will mainly include the visually-challenged and hearing-impaired audiences.
+Our other customers will include government and other local organizations working for the benefit of people with disabilities.

 6. How will you measure the impact of the service you provide?